 Founder, Performer, Writer and Director

-Paschale has worked with many outdoor arts companies in different ways and in different contexts: co-created Full Circle with Avanti Display, a curiosity involving 2 people and 110 metal buckets that has toured from Stockton to Korea; co-devised and performed in Sturgeon Moon a project that visited communities along the River Severn with Desperate Men; and has appeared in a number of acts for DotComedy, including the infamous MisInformation Tent.
+She has worked with many outdoor arts companies including: co-creating Full Circle with Avanti Display, a curiosity involving 2 people and 110 metal buckets that has toured from Stockton to Korea; writing the script and storyboard for Walk the Plank’s River Stories for Reading Borough Council; co-devised and performed in Sturgeon Moon, a project that visited communities along the River Severn with Desperate Men.

 Performer, Arts Consultant, Producer and Educator

 Kim has over 30 years experience in the performing arts, as a

 performer, producer and educator.